helmuthj/Autocompletion/README.md

 ```

 ### Building the IntelliJ project
-- In IntelliJ, make sure under Project Settings->Artifacts building a JAR "from modules with dependencies" in configured.
+- In IntelliJ, make sure under Project Settings->Artifacts building a JAR "from modules with dependencies" is configured.
 - Make sure under Project Settings->Modules /src is marked as Source Folder
 - Make sure under Project Settings->Modules /data is marked as Resource Folder
 - Make sure the KotlinJavaRuntime is configured to use the Kotlin plugin library: Tools->Kotlin->Configure Kotlin in Project; check "Use Library from plugin"
 - Hit "Build Artifacts"

 ### Running
+From within the project root folder, execute:
 ```console
 $java -jar out/artifacts/Autocompletion_jar/Autocompletion.jar
 ```